publicdocs/uscode/assets/md/titles/usc06/us/usc/t6/ch1/schXV/ptA/m__us_usc_t6_s609.md

     (a) __Permitted uses__

-    The Administrator shall permit the recipient of a grant under section 604 or 605 of this title to use grant funds to achieve target capabilities related to preventing, preparing for, protecting against, and responding to acts of terrorism, consistent with a State homeland security plan and relevant local, tribal, and regional homeland security plans, through—
+    The Administrator shall permit the recipient of a grant under section 604 or 605 of this title to use grant funds to achieve target capabilities related to preventing, preparing for, protecting against, and responding to acts of terrorism, consistent with a State homeland security plan and relevant local, tribal, and regional homeland security plans, including by working in conjunction with a National Laboratory (as defined in [section 15801(3) of title 42][/us/usc/t42/s15801/3]), through—

         (1) developing and enhancing homeland security, emergency management, or other relevant plans, assessments, or mutual aid agreements;